It’s easy to spot a bad apple in the produce section: Look for brown spots.

 A great candidate will go above and beyond by:

-- Asking relevant questions to fill in missing information.
+- Asking relevant questions to fill in the missing information.

 - Explaining their thought process behind the solution they developed.

-- Admitting that they don’t have enough information to provide a solution – and then explain how they’d go about getting the answers they need.
-Great candidates have keen awareness of their own strengths and weaknesses; they’re humble enough to admit when they don’t have all the answers.
+- Admitting that they don’t have enough information to provide a solution – and then explaining how they’d go about getting the answers they need.
+Great candidates have a keen awareness of their own strengths and weaknesses; they’re humble enough to admit when they don’t have all the answers.